 Because the growth plate is the area where new bone develops (adding length to the bone), injury to this area can result in growth arrest and subsequent limb length discrepancy, in which one leg is longer than the other.

-Growth plate injuries are generally clear on an x-ray [See Figures 1&2], making advanced imagery, specifically MRI, sometimes required.
-Researchers at HSS are currently studying its application in these injuries; advantages include earlier diagnosis of growth arrest and three-dimensional localization of the area.
+Growth plate injuries are generally clear on an X-ray [See Figures 1&2], but advanced imagery, specifically MRI, is sometimes required to assess the damage.
+Researchers at HSS are currently studying the application of MRI in these injuries.
+The advantages of MRI imaging include earlier diagnosis of growth arrest and three-dimensional localization of the area.

 Since there is no way to regenerate the growth plate cartilage after a partial growth arrest, additional interventions may include resection of the partial growth arrest (also known as the physeal bar) or sequential lengthening procedures during childhood.
 For more information on limb lengthening, please read Limb Lengthening for the Pediatric Patient.